-- 1. If the claim or concession is agreed, Law 69 applies. - 2.
-If it is doubted by any player (dummy included); either - (a) the Director may immediately be summoned and no action should be taken pending his arrival, Law 70 applies; or - (b) upon the request of the non-claiming or non-conceding side, play may continue subject to the following: - (i) all four players must concur; otherwise the Director is summoned, who then proceeds as in (a) above. - (ii) the prior claim or concession is void and not subject to adjudication.
+- (b) upon the request of the non-claiming or non-conceding side, play may continue subject to the following: - (i) all four players must concur; otherwise the Director is summoned, who then proceeds as in (a) above. - (ii) the prior claim or concession is void and not subject to adjudication.
 Laws 16 and 50 do not apply, and the score subsequently obtained shall stand.